vimotest/viewmodel-testlang-prototype/Readme.md

 ViewModel-based Testing is meant to be an automated testing approach, where (unit) tests are written against a specific abstraction layer, i.e. ViewModels.
 ViewModels are an architectural pattern, mainly known from the Microsoft's MVVM (Model-View-ViewModel) pattern.

-This approach tries to tackle the problem of fragility in UI-based tests.
+This approach tries to tackle the problem of fragility in GUI-based tests.
-By using ViewModels, a large portion of the View-Logic (presenter, controller code) can be written isolated from concrete UI frameworks, and enables a good testability.
+By using ViewModels, a large portion of the View-Logic (presenter, controller code) can be written isolated from concrete GUI frameworks, and enables a good testability.

+## Terminology

+* **View**: A View is a part of the overall GUI, which is itself composed of GUI widgets.
+* **ViewModel**: A ViewModel is a datastructure, which represents information to be rendered in a GUI.
+It is independent from a concrete GUI framework.
+* **GUI Widget**: A GUI widget is a concrete GUI element.
+Examples are buttons, textfields, tables, etc.
+* **View Component**: Synonym for _GUI Widget_ and used internally in the implementation of the prototype.
+* **View Event**: A View Event is an event, which is triggered by a GUI widget (when users interact with the GUI).
+Examples are button clicks, textfield changes, etc.

 ## Getting started